4IceG/4IceG/README.md

 ### Hi there 👋

 I'm Rafał.
-Currently I spend my free time improving my Openwrt images/applications.

-- 🌱 I’m currently learning Lua, JavaScript, Bash, Html.
+- 📫 How to reach me: look for me on eko.one.pl forum.